dynapydantic¶

 pip install dynapydantic

-via the conda-forge
+conda via the conda-forge channel:

 conda install dynapydantic